coolguyalex/Monolith/MonolithV0/documentation/sensorTable.md

 # Sensor Data Table
+All frequencies (and to a lesser extent, Domains ) could be adjusted to be proportionate to interation based on installation design.

 | Sensor | Frequency of Change | Domain of Variability | Likley Values | Notes|
 |------------------|----------|---------------------------------------------------------------------|-------|------------------------------------------|
 | Capacitive Touch | Frequent | capacitance registers as a number and touching modifies that number | 300's | 12 contacts map to 12 notes in an octave |